joaopgrassi/blog/src/content/posts/2021/testing-authorized-endpoints/index.md

 ```

-There's more stuff in `ConfigureWebHost`, but the only relevant part for us here are those.
-We register our handler and our default user instance.
+We register our custom handler using the extension method we just created.
+Then, we register the `_user` field as a scoped instance into DI.

-The idea to register the instance of the user via DI, is that later in a test we can just register another instance which will override this one.
-This is how we can test different cases, like a user having vs not having a permission.
+The idea of registering a user into DI is that we can later override it with another instance during the tests.
+We'll see how this works next.

+> You can check the complete code of the `WebApplicationFactory` on [GitHub](https://github.com/joaopgrassi/authz-custom-middleware/blob/main/tests/API.Tests/ApiApplicationFactory.cs).

 ## Adding an integration test

 Now we have everything to write our test!
 Let's try this:

-- **Given** an endpoint protected with the `Read` permission :lock:
+- **Given** an endpoint protected with the `Read` **AND** `Update` permissions :lock:
-- **And** a user that does not have a `Read` permission tries to access it :smirk:
+- **And** a user that does not have the `Update` permission tries to access it :smirk:
 - **Then** the API returns a `403 - Forbidden` response code :no_entry: